 - Perfect Fall Recipe - Great for a quick on the go breakfast or afternoon snack.

-I love that these muffins are made with pantry ingredients and the a great way to use up some of those ripe bananas sitting on your counter.
+I love that these pumpkin banana muffins are made with pantry ingredients and the a great way to use up some of those ripe bananas sitting on your counter.

 - All-Purpose Flour